juiian7/ApateJS-Retro/README.md

 ## Scenes and Entities

-Scenes are basicly just collections of entities.
+Scenes are basically just collections of entities.

-Enities can overwrite events which are needed to run a game.
+Entities can overwrite events which are needed to run a game.

 ## Entity Events